Hardlymoving writes about do-it-yourself maintenance and repair of Japanese cars.

-This article does not address replacing the boots on a CV axle shaft's boots.
-From personal experience, it is not worth the cost, mess and time consuming effort.
+This article does not address replacing the boots on a CV axle shaft.
+From personal experience, it is not worth the cost, mess, and time.
 New boots from your local parts supplier (if they have the boots available) usually run $20.
 Rebuilt as well as new shafts with a warranty cost around $70.
 If re-booting is the goal, might as well re-boot both the inner and outer boots… which now brings the cost to over $40.
-This translates to only a $30 cost savings to perform at least an 1.5 hour effort to re-boot combined with a big grease mess and a lot paper towels for cleanup.
+This translates to only a $30 cost savings to perform at least a 1.5-hour effort to re-boot, combined with a big grease mess and a lot of paper towels for cleanup.

-The outer part of the axle shaft can be separated from steering knuckle by disconnecting the lower ball joint from the lower control arm.
+The outer part of the axle shaft can be separated from the steering knuckle by disconnecting the lower ball joint from the lower control arm.
 On the Camry and some other models, it requires less time and effort to detach the suspension strut from the steering knuckle.
-Although most prefer the ball joint removal method, detaching the 2 bolts securing the suspension strut to the knuckle is easier.
+Although most prefer the ball joint removal method, detaching the two bolts securing the suspension strut to the knuckle is easier.

-Remove the Axle Shaft Nut
+Remove the Axle Shaft

 - Remove the axle shaft cotter pin with pliers.